Clubs and Organizations

 - Impact Rice Retreat (IRR) - A student-led leadership development retreat for freshman and sophomore students

-- Leadership Summit - Advanced student leadership development program
+- Summit Leadership Symposium - Advanced student leadership development program

 - Rice Program Council - Host campus-wide student events on and off campus

 A large number of student organizations address special student interests, such as the Black Student Association, the Hispanic Association for Cultural Enrichment at Rice, the Chinese Student Association, Rice Young Democrats, and Rice University College Republicans.
 There are also numerous sport related clubs such as sailing, rugby, volleyball, and soccer.
 Some of the special-interest groups include a pre-med society, a pre-law society, and Habitat for Humanity.

 Many organizations are associated with academic and professional disciplines, such as foreign language clubs, honor societies, and student affiliate groups such as the American Institute of Chemical Engineers, the American Society of Civil Engineers, and the American Society of Mechanical Engineers.

 Student Activities also recognizes a number of religious and spiritual organizations.
 These include, but are not limited to, Chi Alpha Christian Ministries, the Baptist Student Ministry, Catholic Student Association, Hillel, the Muslim Student Association, and the Boniuk Council for Interfaith.
-Many of these clubs are assisted by local clergy or staff, and form the Joint Campus Ministers.
+Many of these clubs are assisted by local clergy or staff, and form the Joint Campus Ministries.

-The Clubs Office is located in the basement of the Rice Student Center and provides computers, workspace, storage, and a color copier for club convenience.
+The Clubs Office is located in the lower level of the Rice Student Center and provides computers, workspace, storage, and a color copier for club convenience.

 For more information on the Office of Student Activities, please visit https://studentactivities.rice.edu/.